jifengmao/FPGA/README.md

 # FPGA
- Jifeng's FPGA projects:
- This repo. is created to share the experience gained from FPGA projects.
+Purpose :  The repo. is created to share the experience gained from implementing FPGA projects.